FLORIS: FLOw Redirection and Induction in Steady State

 NREL's capabilities in wind farm control span the process of designing, implementing, and validating wind farm controllers.
 NREL's real-time wind farm control strategies enable entire plants to adjust to changing wind directions and other conditions via data sharing among turbines.

-An essential tool, FLORIS enables existing wind energy facilities to improve productivity and future projects to maximize profits by optimizing flow control strategies, like wake steering.
+An essential tool on GitHub, FLORIS enables existing wind energy facilities to improve productivity and future projects to maximize profits by optimizing flow control strategies, like wake steering.
 At NREL, researchers use FLORIS to help our partners develop site-specific, optimized flow control strategies that increase productivity, and the tool's performance analysis capabilities demonstrate the impacts of implementing controls and identify potential areas for improvement.

 An aerial map is overlain with campaign labels, cartoon wind turbines, and labeled distances between th